maflcko/b-c-gui-translations-review/reviews/sk.md

         <translation>Chyba: Obdržaná hodnota nebola v hex tvare: : %s</translation>

 YES
-There is an extra colon before the format specifier "%s" in the translation that does not appear in the source.
-The double colon ": :" should be corrected to a single colon ":" or removed if not needed.
+There is an extra colon before the format specifier "%s".
+Also, the phrase "v hex tvare" could be improved for clarity and standard usage.

 Correct translation:
-Chyba: Obdržaná hodnota nebola v hex tvare: %s
+Chyba: Obdržaná hodnota nebola v hexadecimálnom formáte: %s
 ```

 ```